 To the extent that donors care about aid effectiveness and to the extent that the limits of absorption capacity have not been reached yet, there are a few more things that donors can do.
 First, donors can take recipient ownership much more seriously.
 But this ownership should not be defined as in the Paris Declaration.
 Countries should no longer be required to elaborate a PRSP or other long-term, consensus-based development strategy, or to set up sector working groups in which donors can co-decide on sector policies.
-Justifications for providing aid while respecting sovereignty include compensation for the negative effects of colonialism, of current global economic relations or of climate change.
-Donors could begin with accepting the governments own (election) plans or pamphlets as source for medium term government intentions.
-If donors need operational plans on which to base their (sector) support, they could ask the government to elaborate short-term operational plans for specific themes, sectors or problems.
+Justifications for providing aid while respecting sovereignty include compensation for the negative effects of colonialism, of current global economic relations or of climate change.21 Donors could begin with accepting the governments' own (election) plans or pamphlets as source for medium term government intentions.
+If donors need operational plans on which to base their (sector) support, they could ask the government to elaborate shortterm operational plans for specific themes, sectors or problems.
 For these plans with a much smaller range, it may be feasible for a government to organize stakeholder consultations and to take different views into account.
 Donors may offer to facilitate such consultations but should not require a seat on the table.
+The aim of such consultations is not to foster democracy, but to collect different viewpoints in order to formulate better policies and to further the chances of implementation.